 It’s not about tricking your customers, it’s about giving them the chance to learn about the truly amazing listings, service and offers you have for them.

-3. Do a Little Research
+3. Do Your Research

 4. Cultivate a Sense of Urgency

-Here are a few real estate email subject lines examples that use a feeling of urgency to promise a one-time deal:
+Here are a few real estate email subject lines that use a feeling of urgency to promise a one-time deal:

-- “One more day on the market!”
+• “One more day on the market!”

-- “Don’t miss this open house”
+• “Don’t miss this open house”

-- “Last chance for your dream home”
+• “Last chance for your dream home”

-5. Be Honest!
+5. Be Honest

 6. The Power of Threats

-7. Personal Interest
+7. Make It Personal

 Counties are good, cities are better, and neighborhoods are the best if you have that kind of intel.
 The bulk of the message can stay the same, but simply change the subject line and use local real estate listings.

-Try “Buying a home in [LOCATION]?” or “[LOCATION] homes getting scooped up fast”.
+Try “Buying a home in [LOCATION]?” or “[LOCATION] homes getting scooped up fast.”

-8. Avoid These Words
+8. Words to Avoid

+When writing a subject line, try not to think of it as a label.
 Many people use the subject line as a title, which has been shown to immediately turn-off readers.
-For instance, there is a 18.7% decrease in click rates when the word “newsletter” is included.
+For instance, there is an 18.7% decrease in click rates when the word “newsletter” is included.

-Spam filters are a constantly shifting target, so it’s important to search for “words to avoid in email subject lines” every six months or so to stay abreast of the changing requirements.
+The other side of the coin is to think of the dreaded spam filter.
+Spam filters are a constantly shifting target, so it’s important to search for “words to avoid in email subject lines” every six months or so to steer clear of them.

 Here are a few of the words and phrases you currently want to avoid to not get hit by the spam hammer:

-- Act Now
+• Act Now

 9. Question Everything